-At Milford, everything we do is embedded in our active management approach and our approach to sustainability is no different.
+At Milford, our approach to sustainability reflects our active management philosophy.
 We have a large team using a wide range of strategies to identify the best investments in changing market conditions.

 This includes a dedicated Sustainable Investment team researching best practice across Environmental, Social and Governance (ESG) factors across the sector we invest in.